FreeClimbAPI/nodejs-sdk/docs/source/api/queues/queues.rst

     Retrieve a list of queues associated with the :code:`accountId`.

-    :[filters]: {object} An optional object containing a number of possible ways to filter the queues returned by Persephony.
+    :[filters]: {object} An optional object containing a number of possible ways to filter the queues returned by FreeClimb.

     :returns: {Promise<object>} Returns a promise that resolves to a queue list page.
     :throws: Will throw an error on a failed response.